Artisanal techniques and technological evolution in classic and contemporary stop-motion animation

 Laika, based in the United States, combines traditional animation with technological innovations such as 3D printing to enrich facial details and expressions of its puppets.

-Films like Coraline and Kubo and the Two Strings showcase their ability to integrate technology into the artisanal process, creating stunning and complex visual worlds.
+Films like Coraline and Kubo and the Two Strings show his ability to integrate technology into the artisanal process, creating surprising and complex visual worlds.

 Czechoslovak Studies and Jiří Trnka

-Czechoslovak Studios and director Jiří Trnka were pioneers who defined stop-motion as a poetic and artistic form, influencing generations of animators afterward.
+Czechoslovak Studies and director Jiří Trnka were pioneers who defined stop-motion as a poetic and artistic form, influencing later generations of animators.

-Trnka stood out for his delicate craftsmanship and visual sensitivity, achieving a unique style that marked European animated cinema during the 20th century.
+Trnka stood out for its delicate craftsmanship and visual sensitivity, achieving a unique style that marked European animated cinema during the 20th century.

-His legacy remains relevant, demonstrating the cultural and expressive richness of stop-motion as a global artistic language.
+His legacy remains valid, demonstrating the cultural and expressive richness of stop-motion as a global artistic language.

 Emblematic works and narrative styles